JavaScriptPostalService/jsps-client/CONTRIBUTING.md

 # How to contribute

 For catsnake to keep up to date, and become the best tool it can be; we need contributors like you!
+We know trying to add your own work might be scary, what will people say?
+Is my code quality good enough?
+What if I look dumb?
+It's fine!
+Just go ahead and submit your work, worst case we'll tidy things up a bit; I'm positive we can benifit from seeing your ideas.

 ## Getting Started